int11/trans_starbound/README.md

 # Starbound translation

-This project made for translation Starbound which is indie game
+This project made for translation management progream of Starbound which is indie game

 Specifically, for Korean.